LDS Credibility Concernstitle page | review answers | save answersJoseph Smith's Polygamy and Polyandryreturn | first page >>

 Stories of the historically renown depraved emperor of Rome, Caligula, involve making a practice of holding dinner parties for captains and political leaders in the community, and then excusing himself from the dinner table to sleep with (rape) their wives in attendance at the dinner, only to return, shamelessly, in a silent dare to the husband.
 Objection was understood to mean death.

-In Joseph Smith's abusive world, objection disqualified the husband for the eternal rewards of obedience to the "Prophet of God".
+In Joseph Smith's abusive world, objection disqualified the husband for the eternal rewards in the afterlife and Church fellowship in this life for lack of obedience to the "Prophet of God".